*2020 Competition Launching June 30*

 - Partners: Community, private and/or public sector entities with which you will partner to develop the PG1 application, and in the research,if successful.

-- Partnership Outcomes and Societal Impacts: Concise (1/2 page / 1900 characters) expected partnership outcomes and societal impact(s) of the research.
+- Planned Outcomes and Societal Impacts: of the Partnership Concise (1/2 page / 1900 characters) expected partnership outcomes and societal impact(s) of the research.

 - SSHRC Program Objectives: Concise (1/2 page / 1900 characters) indication of how your Partnership Grant, if funded, will reflect the objectives of the SSHRC program, including any connection to Canada's Future Challenge Areas, &/or Aboriginal Research &/or Research Creation &/or cross-disciplinary issues.